 The North Bloomfield Historic District, located in Nevada County, California, about 15 miles northeast of Nevada City, got its start a few years after the California Gold Rush began.
-A California State Park today, the district includes the workings of Malakoff Diggins adjacent to the ghost town of North Bloomfield, as well as other mining camps including Lake City, Derbec, and Relief Hill.
+A California State Park today, the district includes the workings of Malakoff Diggins adjacent to the ghost town of North Bloomfield and other mining camps, including Lake City, Derbec, and Relief Hill.

 In 1853 hydraulic mining began.
-This technique utilized high-pressure jets of water to dislodge rock material and move sediment.
-Dams were built high in the mountains and the water traveled through flumes that were up to 45 miles long.
-The miners then aimed large nozzles, called monitors, at the hillsides to wash the gravel into huge sluices, where the gold particles, that were heavier than the sludge, separated from the sediments.
-Once this was complete, the sludge, sediment, and debris were dumped into Humbug Creek by the use of the 600 foot Hiller Tunnel.
+This technique utilized high-pressure water jets to dislodge rock material and move sediment.
+Dams were built high in the mountains, and the water traveled up to 45 miles through flumes.
+The miners then aimed large nozzles, called monitors, at the hillsides to wash the gravel into huge sluices, where the gold particles, which were heavier than the sludge, separated from the sediments.
+Once this was complete, the sludge, sediment, and debris were dumped into Humbug Creek using the 600-foot Hiller Tunnel.

-As more manpower was needed for these new operations, the settlement of Humbug became one of the liveliest and most prosperous towns in the county.
-By 1857 the town had grown to 500 people and when a post office was established the same year, it was called “North Bloomfield”.
-Many of these early miners and settlers were French-speaking pioneers who opened hotels and businesses and planted gardens.
+As more manpower was needed for these new operations, the settlement of Humbug became one of the county’s liveliest and most prosperous towns.
+By 1857 the town had grown to 500 people, and when a post office was established the same year, it was called “North Bloomfield.”
+Many early miners and settlers were French-speaking pioneers who opened hotels and businesses and planted gardens.
 Many of the miners began developing claims along the Malakoff Ravine.

-By the late 1850s, miners were experimenting with more effective hydraulic methods, increasing the demand for water delivered by ditches, flumes, and pipes, and the town of North Bloomfield continued to grow.
+By the late 1850s, miners were experimenting with more effective hydraulic methods, increasing the demand for water delivered by ditches, flumes, and pipes.
+The town of North Bloomfield continued to grow.
 However, in the early 1860s, hydraulic mining slowed dramatically due to the lack of water during several drought years.
 At this point, many miners left to work mines in Canada and Nevada.
-However, one French miner and entrepreneur, Julius Poquillion, who had purchased and consolidated several abandoned claims in the area around North Bloomfield, went to San Francisco to seek investors to start a large scale hydraulic mining operation.
+However, one French miner and entrepreneur, Julius Poquillion, who had purchased and consolidated several abandoned claims in the area around North Bloomfield, went to San Francisco to seek investors to start a large-scale hydraulic mining operation.

-The North Bloomfield Gravel Mining Company was formed in August 1866 and over 1,500 acres were purchased in the Humbug Canyon area of North Bloomfield.
-The company, often referred to as the “French Company,” soon saw the need for a larger and continuous water supply for hydraulic mining and purchased the English Reservoir, the largest reservoir in the state at the time.
-They also purchased Bowman’s Ranch on Big Canyon Creek as a site for another reservoir and a created a ditch system to bring more water to the diggings.
-Before the company was done, water came from 11 reservoirs and the total daily water consumption for the company was more than 100 million gallons.
+The North Bloomfield Gravel Mining Company was formed in August 1866, and over 1,500 acres were purchased in the Humbug Canyon area of North Bloomfield.
+The company often referred to as the “French Company,” soon saw the need for a larger and continuous water supply for hydraulic mining and purchased the English Reservoir, the largest reservoir in the state at the time.
+They also purchased Bowman’s Ranch on Big Canyon Creek as a site for another reservoir and created a ditch system to bring more water to the diggings.
+Before the company was done, water came from 11 reservoirs, and the total daily water consumption for the company was more than 100 million gallons.

-By 1868, the company employed over 800 Chinese and 300 Whites and the Malakoff Mine became the premier hydraulic mining operation in California.
-The company used as many as eight monitors at the same time, which were fashioned after Civil War cannons.
-Weighing as much as 1.5 tons, they were capable of using 25 million gallons of water in a 24 hour period.
+By 1868, the company employed over 800 Chinese and 300 Whites, and the Malakoff Mine became the premier hydraulic mining operation in California.
+The company used as many as eight monitors simultaneously, fashioned after Civil War cannons.
+Weighing as much as 1.5 tons, they were capable of using 25 million gallons of water in a 24-hour period.

-By 1876, the North Bloomfield Gravel Mining Company was at full operation, with employees working 12-hour shifts and operating 24 hours per day, seven days per week, and working 100,000 tons of gravel per day.
+By 1876, the North Bloomfield Gravel Mining Company was in full operation, with employees working 12-hour shifts and operating 24 hours per day, seven days per week, and working 100,000 tons of gravel daily.
 By this time, it was the largest hydraulic-mining operation in the state.
-It also boasted over 100 miles of canals and ditches for water transport, and seven full-scale powerful water cannons to scour ore from the mountainside.
+It also boasted over 100 miles of canals, ditches for water transport, and seven full-scale powerful water cannons to scour ore from the mountainside.
 At this time, the town of Bloomfield supported as many as 2,000 people.

-In 1878 the Anti-Debris Commission was formed and petitions submitted to Legislature to regulate laws that would control mining operations.
-Though some laws were instituted, they were ineffective and in September 1882, litigation was brought against the North Bloomfield Gravel Mining Company by a farmer named Edward Woodruff from the recently flooded town of Marysville.
+In 1878 the Anti-Debris Commission was formed, and petitions were submitted to Legislature to regulate laws that would control mining operations.
+Though some laws were instituted, they were ineffective.
+In September 1882, litigation was brought against the North Bloomfield Gravel Mining Company by a farmer named Edward Woodruff from the recently flooded town of Marysville.

 In January 1884, Judge Lorenzo Sawyer handed down one of the first environmental rulings in the United States, which ordered a permanent injunction against dumping debris into the Yuba River, resulting in the prohibition of hydraulic mining in California.

 By 1900, the town of North Bloomfield’s population had dropped to 730 due to the mine closure.
 In 1910, the North Bloomfield Gravel Mining Company was unincorporated.
-A few locals continued to illegally operate in the mining pit until about 1930.
-Over the next years, as the population continued to decline and businesses closed, most of the buildings were demolished for lumber.
+A few locals illegally operated in the mining pit until about 1930.
+Over the next years, as the population continued to decline and businesses closed, most buildings were demolished for lumber.

 During the nearly 44 years that the mining company was in operation, the company excavated 41 million cubic yards of dirt and gravel from the diggings, taking over 13.5 million dollars in gold from the mountain.

-By 1950, less than 20 residents lived in North Broomfield and over the next decade, Nevada County locals pushed to preserve what remained of the historic district.
-In 1964, the State of California began acquiring parcels in and around North Bloomfield and the property became the Malakoff Diggins State Historic Park in 1965.
+By 1950, less than 20 residents lived in North Broomfield, and Nevada County locals pushed to preserve what remained of the historic district over the next decade.
+In 1964, the State of California began acquiring parcels in and around North Bloomfield, and the property became the Malakoff Diggins State Historic Park in 1965.
 The park was listed in the National Register of Historic Places in 1973 as the Malakoff Diggins – North Bloomfield Historic District.

 Today, it is estimated that 80% of the gold is still present in the Malakoff hills.

-The 3,143-acre state park features the old town of North Bloomfield, a museum, and several historic buildings, including homes, a drugstore, church, schoolhouse and more.
+The 3,143-acre state park features the old town of North Bloomfield, a museum, and several historic buildings, including homes, a drugstore, a church, a schoolhouse, and more.
 Visitors can see huge cliffs carved by mighty jets of water.
-The park also features 20 miles of hiking trails, a picnic area, swimming and fishing, a campground and rustic cabins that can be rented.
+The park also features 20 miles of hiking trails, a picnic area, swimming and fishing, a campground, and rustic cabins that can be rented.